Delirium (Ellie Goulding album): Singles

-"On My Mind" was released as the album's lead single on 17 September 2015, with the album's announcement.
-Produced by Max Martin, Ilya, Ali Payami, and Calvin Harris, the song premiered earlier that day on The Radio 1 Breakfast Show with Nick Grimshaw.
-Goulding performed "On My Mind" live for the first time at the Apple Music Festival in September 2015, where she opened the event with the song.
-The accompanying music video, directed by Emil Nava and filmed in Las Vegas, was released the same day.
-Before its release, Goulding teased the song via her Twitter.
-"On My Mind" received positive reviews and performed well commercially, reaching the top 10 in Australia, Canada, New Zealand and the United Kingdom, and number 13 on the Billboard Hot 100.
-"Army" was sent to Italian radio on 15 January 2016 as the album's second single.
-The song was released to contemporary hit radio in the United States on 19 April.
-The third and final single from the album, "Something in the Way You Move", impacted contemporary hit radio in the United States on 19 January.
-Goulding teased the song through her Facebook page, featuring 13-second video.
+Goulding began teasing Deliriums lead single, "On My Mind", via her Twitter account on 15 September 2015.
+It was released on 17 September, the same day Goulding officially announced the album.
+The song premiered earlier that day on The Radio 1 Breakfast Show with Nick Grimshaw.
+Goulding performed "On My Mind" live for the first time at the Apple Music Festival in September, where she opened the event with the song.
+Its accompanying music video, directed by Emil Nava and filmed in Las Vegas, was unveiled simultaneously with the song's release.
+"On My Mind" received positive reviews and performed well commercially, reaching the top 10 in Australia, Canada, New Zealand, and the United Kingdom, and number 13 on the US Billboard Hot 100.